l-Avant-Seine/avantseine/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 10.1.2: March 31, 2026 =
+- Fixes: Various bug fixes and updates

+= 10.1.1: March 24, 2026 =
+- Fixes: Various bug fixes and updates

+= 10.1.0: March 23, 2026 =
+- New: We completely updated our overview screen to make it easy to filter and view your stats inside your dashboard without needing to navigate away.
+- New: We added support for CSV and XLSX reports

+= 10.0.3: March 3, 2026 =
+- Fixes: Various bug fixes and updates

+= 10.0.2: February 9, 2026 =
+- Fixes: Various bug fixes and updates

+= 10.0.1: February 5, 2026 =
+- Fixes: Various bug fixes and updates

+= 10.0.0: February 5, 2026 =
+- New: See your store's performance in more detail with our 5 new reports
+- Updated: Launch Google Ads campaigns from any version of MonsterInsights
+- Fixes: Various bug fixes and updates

+= 9.11.1: January 6, 2026 =
+- Enhancements: Various Performance Improvements and Bug Fixes

+= 9.11.0: December 18, 2025 =
+- New: Year In Review Report
+- Enhancements: Various Performance Improvements and Bug Fixes

+= 9.10.1: December 9, 2025 =
+- Fixed: Minor updates and bug fixes

 = 9.10.0: November 17, 2025 =
 - New: Sync site annotations with GA4 automatically
 - New: Create custom conversions in GA and access detailed event tracking reports.